asamn/CTU-13-XGB/README.md

 Using data derived from the CTU-13 dataset—specifically Scenario 4, which captures DDoS attacks — we construct a feature-rich dataset by merging packet level .pcap data and bidirectional NetFlow summaries.
 The inclusion of fine-grained features enables the model to capture nuanced traffic behavior belonging to three categories: Botnet, Legitimate, and Background.
 Our XGBoost classifier achieves a test accuracy of 99.82%, with high F1-scores for Background (99.90%) and Legitimate (97.70%) traffic.
 Botnet detection performance, however, was found to be weaker (F1-score: 89.65%).
 This reveals challenges tied to limited botnet representation in the dataset.

 Feature importance analysis reveals the relevance of TCP flags—particularly the ACK flag—in identifying SYN-flood related botnet behavior.
 Despite training on only a subset of the entire dataset, these results validate the applicability of tree based learning methods to traditional network intrusion detection systems (NIDS).

+All datasets used in this study can be found here: https://www.stratosphereips.org/datasets-ctu13/